Description

 Applying this definition to our asset in some examples:

-• The maximum reduction from previous high over 5 years of iShares MSCI Pacific Ex-Japan Index Fund is -39.3 days, which is lower, thus worse compared to the benchmark SPY (-33.7 days) in the same period.
+• Looking at the maximum drop from peak to valley of -37.6 days in the last 5 years of iShares MSCI Pacific Ex-Japan Index Fund, we see it is relatively lower, thus worse in comparison to the benchmark SPY (-33.7 days)

 MaxDuration:

-• Compared with SPY (488 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 727 days is larger, thus worse.
+• During the last 3 years, the maximum time in days below previous high water mark is 599 days, which is higher, thus worse than the value of 325 days from the benchmark.

 AveDuration: